A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Result

 \subsubsection{Performance in Natural Subset}

 \autoref{fig:natural-subset-performance} summarizes detection performance on the natural subset, which consists of real-world footage with complex and unstructured visual noise.
-The strongest LVLM outperforms the YOLOv5$_{60e}$ baseline across the IoU-based metrics.
-In particular, Gemini 3 (\ding{176}) achieves the best results and exceeds the baseline in both precision and recall (e.g., $mAP_{50}$ of 0.717 vs. 0.422).
-Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}) also perform consistently well, indicating that several LVLMs maintain competitive detection quality in authentic driving scenes.
+The strongest LVLM outperforms both baselines in $mAP_{50}$ and $mAR_{50}$.
+In particular, Gemini 3 (\ding{176}) achieves the best $mAP_{50}$ and $mAR_{50}$, exceeding YOLOv5$_{60e}$ and RT-DETRv4; its $mmAP_{50:95}$ remains comparable to RT-DETRv4 and well above YOLOv5$_{60e}$.
+Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}) also outperform YOLOv5$_{60e}$ but remain below RT-DETRv4, indicating that several LVLMs maintain competitive detection quality in authentic driving scenes.